dart-lang/site-www/src/_guides/language/numbers.md

 In particular, 2<sup>53</sup> and 2<sup>53</sup>+1
 map to the same value due to truncation.
-On native, these values can still be differentiated because native numbers have 64 bits — 63 bits for the value and 1 for the sign.
+On native, these values can still be differentiated because native numbers have 64 bits—63 bits for the value and 1 for the sign.

 The effect of overflow is visible when comparing 2<sup>63</sup>-1 to 2<sup>63</sup>.